-They can amount to over 40 per cent of the purchase price of a new property and over 25 per cent for a property over five years old.
+They can amount to over 40% of the purchase price of a new property and over 25% for a property over five years old.
 Most property fees are based on the ‘declared’ value of the property, which may be less than the purchase price or its ‘market’ value.

 You should never be tempted to under-declare the price in order to pay lower fees as it can have serious consequences if it’s discovered.

 The fees associated with buying a property in France are listed below, although not all will apply to all sales.
 (Stamp duty was abolished in 2006.)
 Fees are payable on the completion of a sale if not before.
 Before signing a preliminary contract, check exactly what fees are payable and how much they are, and have them confirmed in writing.

 The notaire handling the sale collects all the fees associated with a purchase (except a selling agent’s commission and sundry fees).
 These are confusingly referred to as the frais de notaire, although only around 10% of them are made by the notaire himself for his services; these are known as émoluments et honoraires.
 Notaires’ fees are calculated as a percentage of the purchase price on the sliding scale shown below, which is fixed by the government.
 Note, however, that these are the maximum fees they can charge; they can be (and usually are!) considerably more than the actual amount due (allegedly in case of unforeseen expenses) and you can wait up to six months to receive a reimbursement of the amount overpaid.

 - From €17,000 to €60,000 - 1.085%